-In Maths, one of the important terms used is the least common multiple(LCM).
-LCM is used in the case when the denominators of the fractions are different.
-While performing any arithmetic operations such as addition, subtraction with fractions, LCM is used to make the denominators as the same numbers.
+LCM is also used to add or subtract any two fractions when the denominators of the fractions are different.
+While performing any arithmetic operations such as addition, subtraction with fractions, LCM is used to make the denominators common.
 This process makes the simplification process easier.
-In this article, you will learn how to find lcm for any two or more given integers with examples.